mbof/hxsync/README.md

 # SHsync

-This project is an Angular web application that connects to the Standard Horizon HX870, HX890, HX891BT, and GX1400 VHF radios.
-It is not provided by Standard Horizon.
-Use at your own risk!
+This project lets users program Standard Horizon VHF marine radios from their browser.
+It is an Angular web application that works with the Standard Horizon HX870, HX890, HX891BT, and GX1400 VHF radios.
+While it has been tested by many users, it is not provided by Standard Horizon.
+Use is at your own risk!

 **[Try it now](https://mbof.github.io/hx)**